sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/operations.md

 >
 > The above may take a while if you have a lot of repositories.
 In the meantime, searches may be slow or return incomplete results.
 This process rarely takes longer than 6 hours and is usually **much** faster.

 > NOTE: In some places you will see `$NAMESPACE` used.
-Add `-n $NAMESPACE` to commands if you are not using the default namespace
+Add `-n $NAMESPACE` to commands if you are not using the default namespace.
 > More kubectl configuration options can be found here: [kubectl Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)

 ### Back up Sourcegraph databases